Kurt Volker Keynote Speaker

 - U.S Special Representative for Ukraine Negotiations (2017 - 2019)

-Ambassador Kurt Volker is a leading expert in U.S. foreign and national security policy with some 30 years of experience in a variety of government, academic, and private sector capacities.
+Ambassador Kurt Volker is a leading expert in U.S. foreign and national security policy with over 35 years of experience in a variety of government, academic, and private sector capacities.

 He served as U.S. Special Representative for Ukraine Negotiations from 2017 to 2019, and as U.S. Ambassador to NATO from 2008-2009.
 Ambassador Volker is President and Founder of Alliance Strategic Advisors, LLC, which provides strategic advice and services to a diverse range of business clients with interest in Central and Eastern Europe.
 He has previously served as a Director of CG Funds Trust and the Wall Street Fund.
 He also serves on the Advisory Board of BGR Group, which provides government relations, public relations, and business advisory services to a wide array of clients.